 You mentioned the Golden Egg Academy, how did they help you?

 Mentoring.
 After my MA anthology launch, twelve agents came after my unfinished manuscript, I sent it out to a few, and got feedback that they didn’t like the bad boy, Lukas.
 I rewrote, and made Lukas and Ellie’s character more compelling, but not nicer.
 And I wanted to run my manuscript past an editor before sending it out to the remaining agents.
 I rang Imogen at Golden Egg and she calmed me down and gave me a mentor.
-Maurice Lyon then read Hurts So Good and said it was in the vein of a Girl On A Train/Gone Girl noir thriller.
+Maurice Lyon then read THE HURTING and said it was in the vein of a Girl On A Train/Gone Girl noir thriller.
 Then I sent it into the Bath Children’s Novel Award to test it out.

 Barry Cunningham of Chicken House with Imogen Cooper of the Golden Egg Academy